jarrenbr/Beyond-1NN-Accuracy/README.md

 We provide this repository for implementation transparency.
 We intend to help readers to understand low-level details, such as edge cases.

 `diagnostics.py` is the machinery that we use to output `results/all_time_series_scores.csv`.
 With this output (provided), `reproduce_figs.py` reproduces all figures in our paper. `diagnostics.py` does not run as-is, the substantial amount of preprocessing code is not yet ported over.
-However, the data we use is all public. `reproduce_figs.py` will run with Python 3.13; install the project with
+However, the data we use is all public. `reproduce_figs.py` will run with Python 3.13; install the project with:

 ```pip install .```